coqui-ai/open-speech-corpora/README.md

 Feel free to propse additions to the list!

+*There's a long backlog of corpora to be added in the [Issues](https://github.com/coqui-ai/open-speech-corpora/issues), and Pull Requests are very welcome :)*

 ## 📜 [CC-0](https://creativecommons.org/share-your-work/public-domain/cc0/)

 | CORPUS | LANGUAGES | # HOURS | # SPEAKERS | DOWNLOAD | LICENSE |